cchurch/api-docs/source/includes/_api_camera.md

   - `'video_bandwidth_factor'`: integer indicating the bit rate of the video.
 When displaying options for this setting, you must use the data from `'video_config.v.video_quality_settings.<video_resolution>.quality.<video_quality>.kbps'` to show what this setting translates to for display purposes
   - `'video_resolution'`: string indicating the resolution of the video.
 When displaying the options for this setting, you must use the data from `'video_config.v.video_quality_settings.<video_resolution>'` (`'w'` and `'h'`) to show what this resolution string translates to
   - `'video_quality'`: string indicating the quality of the video
   - `'video_config'`: READ-ONLY object defining all the preview/video configuration parameters for each available resolution.
-Helps give useful information for display purposes of the `'preview_resolution'`, `'video_resolution'`, and `'video_bandwidth_factor'` settings/options
+Helps give useful information for display purposes of the `'preview_resolution'`, `'video_resolution'` and `'video_bandwidth_factor'` settings/options

 ### Regions of Interest (ROIs)

 ROIs will be defined by simple polygons - sequences of x,y coordinates that form a closed object, edge crosses are illegal and will have bizarre results.
 Each ROI will describe a portion of the screen.
-ROIs can overlap, and priority (higher wins) determines what sensitivity settings to use.
+ROIs can overlap and priority (higher wins) determines what sensitivity settings to use.
 For overlapping ROIs, all will get motion block detection and can trigger ROI motion spans

 ROIs can